Our Ph.D. Students

 he is also proficient in event management.
 CV available here.

 From Hangzhou, China, Hua Gong received his B.S. from the University of Nottingham,

 Ningbo, China, and his M.S. from Texas A&M University.
-His research interests are
+Gong's research interests are

 in the areas of sport economics and basketball analytics.
-Hua Gong's personal basketball analytics website can be found here.
+His personal basketball analytics website can be found here.

-York City, Yongjin spent four years as a professional recording/mixing engineer.
-Yongjin
+City, he spent four years as a professional recording/mixing engineer.
+Yongjin teaches

-teaches SPTE 202 - Intro to Live Entertainment Management and SPTE 380 - Sport and
+SPTE 202 - Intro to Live Entertainment Management and SPTE 380 - Sport and Entertainment

-University and his M.S. in Clinical Social Work from Howard University.
-His research
+University and his M.S. in clinical social work from Howard University.
+Kidd's research

 areas of interest include athletic careers: transitions of youth, college and professional

 athletes, sport retirement, migration patterns and behavioral health of youth, college